 Adam Ship is a partner in our Litigation Group in Toronto and Lead of Franchise & Distribution within our National Retail & Consumer Markets Group.
 His practice focuses on complex commercial litigation and franchise-distribution law.

 Adam is listed as one of the 2015 Lexpert Rising Stars: Leading Lawyers Under 40 in Canada.
 He is also routinely recognized as a leading franchise lawyer in Chambers Canada, Canadian Legal Lexpert Directory, Best Lawyers in Canada, and Who’s Who: Canada.

-Adam's commercial litigation practice includes contract disputes, competition litigation, banking litigation, class actions, arbitrations, and franchise disputes.
+Adam's commercial disputes practice includes banking litigation, competition litigation, class actions and franchise/dealer disputes.
 He has appeared as counsel before all levels of court Ontario, the Supreme Court of Canada, the BC Supreme Court and various arbitral panels, in trials, hearings, appeals, injunctions and applications.
-Adam also advises clients on management strategies for large portfolios of smaller litigation matters.
+Adam also advises banks and franchisors on management strategies for portfolios of smaller litigation matters and related internal policies.

 Adam routinely advises domestic and international franchisors, manufacturers and master distributors in all areas of franchise-distribution law.
-He has extensive experience advising on strategic and risk management issues and also drafts and advises on franchise agreements and disclosure documents for clients across diverse industries.
+He has extensive experience advising on strategic and risk management issues and drafting franchise agreements and disclosure documents for clients across diverse industries.
 Between 2013-2017, he served as Adjunct Professor of franchise and distribution law at the University of Toronto.

 Adam’s legal writing has been cited by courts across Canada, including the Supreme Court of Canada, the Ontario Court of Appeal and the BC Court of Appeal.
 He received the Ontario Bar Association's Award for Excellence in Franchise Law in 2012 and 2013 for his legal writing.